mcdent/quartz/content/_index.md

 - linux
 ---
 ***
-This website is generated in markdown and published to GitHub using 'git'.
-You are viewing these pages from GitHub.
+This website is written in markdown and published to GitHub using 'git'.

 [[On This Day in Linux 1995-06-18]]

 [[On This Day in Linux 1995-06-20]]

+***

 Host your second brain and [digital garden](https://jzhao.xyz/posts/networked-thought) for free.
 Quartz features